Best Hiking Shoes for Women of 2024

 • Not supportive enough for heavy loads

-This isn’t your father’s Merrell Moab.
-The Moab Speed 2 is a whole different breed built for lightweight hikers and backpackers looking to cover longer distances.
-Like the traditional Moab 3 above, the Moab Speeds feature a stout toe cap and a beefy heel that provide solid protection on rocky terrain – but the Speeds deliver it with a lighter and more streamlined build.
+Forget your previous assumptions about Merrells.
+The Moab Speed 2 is a whole different breed built for hikers who want to keep it light and fast while covering longer distances.
+Like a slimmed-down version of the traditional Moab 3 above, the Moab Speeds features a sleeker stout toe cap and a lighter heel.
+You’ll still get solid protection on rocky terrain – but the Speeds deliver it with a lighter and more streamlined build.

 Women’s Oboz Sawtooth X WP